-Review Date: Next Review Due: Person in Charge: Governance: Spring 2022 Spring 2025 Headteacher Chair of Governors High quality relationships between all members of school staff and pupils, and the relationship with parents and carers is crucial.
+The quality of relationships between all members of school, staff and pupils, and the relationship with parents/carers is integral to the ethos of the school.

-We have a series of overlapping networks of relationships, which includes governors, staff, children, parents and members of the community which the school seeks to serve.
-Our pastoral work will strive to meet the significant challenge to create and maintain such networks.
-Those who are in leadership roles, which includes all who have a particular responsibility, ensure that by their personal example they set the highest standards expected.
+We have a series of overlapping networks of relationships, which includes governors, staff, children, parents/carers and members of the community which the school seeks to serve.
+Our pastoral work will strive to create and maintain such.
+Those who are school staff and in particular those in leadership roles, which include all who have a particular responsibility, ensure that by their personal example they set the highest standards expected.

-Pastoral care pervades all aspects of school life and therefore will be reflected in the way the school is organised and the policies are written and implemented.
+Pastoral care pervades all aspects of school life and therefore will be reflected in the way the school is organised and the way policies are written and implemented.